rozbb/fantastic-snarks-homework/README.md

 Generating the Groth16 proving/verifying keys of a circuit is a little bit easier than actually proving something.
 You're not proving anything yet, you're just defining the structure of the proof.
 So, in `gen_params.rs`, rather than constructing a circuit which is actually satisfied, we only need to construct a circuit _with the same shape_ as the circuit we want satisfied.
 Concretely, this means that we can take a `PossessionCircuit` and fill it with arbitrary values, so long as they have right type/size as the values we want to use.
 Note: we still must give it the correct constants, because those values are baked into the circuit and cannot change in the future.

-The task in this assignment is simply: make up some arbitrary values and stick them into the `PossessionCircuit` definition in `src/bin/gen_params.rs` in the appropriate place.
+Your task is to make up some arbitrary values and stick them into the `PossessionCircuit` definition in `src/bin/gen_params.rs` in the appropriate place.
 These locations are marked with `todo!()`.
-Once you're done, the following command should succceed:
+Once you're done, the following command should succeed:
 ```
 cargo run --release --bin gen_params
 ```